Examples not working?

 active environment : base

-active env location : /wynton/home/boblab/alice/miniconda3
+active env location : /wynton/home/boblab/alice/.conda

 This auto-activation might sound convenient, but we strongly recommend against using it, because Conda software stacks have a great chance to cause conflicts (read: wreak havoc) with other software tools installed outside of Conda.
 For example, people that have Conda activated and then run R via module load CBI r, often report on endless, hard-to-understand problems when trying to install common R packages.
 Instead, we recommend to activate your Conda environments only when you need them, and leave them non-activated otherwise.
 This will give you a much smoother day-to-day experience.
-To clarify, if you never installed Conda yourself, and only used module load CBI miniconda3-py39/23.3.1-0-py39, then you should not have this problem.
+To clarify, if you never installed Conda yourself, and only used module load CBI miniforge3, then you should not have this problem.

 To reconfigure Conda to no longer activate the ‘base’ Conda environment by default, call: